 “Then for now, the water has defeated the air.”

 “Oh… wow!
 I… never thought about that, haha.”
-Ukram had a slight smile on his face clearly expressing he felt silly for his ignorance.
+Ukram had a slight smile on his face as he chuckled and looked around the room at his classmates.

 Han smiled at him.
-The rest of the classroom had joined in on the laughter a little bit.
+A few chuckles began to resound throughout the classroom.
 “And for those wondering, Fire destroys Earth by burning it to nothing.
-Just take a look at the sun in the morning, that should show you how.”
-Han smiled and looked around the classroom.
+Just take a look at the sun in the morning, that should show you how, haha.”
+Han laughed and looked around the classroom.

 A resounding sound of astonishment went all around the classroom, everyone seemed amazed by how simple this truth was and how easy it was to observe in their daily lives.

 “Generally, this is not explained nor taught in the Morning Class because we wish not to encourage you to attempt such feats of strength.
 Not until, at least… you have made it into the Night Class.”
-Han was walking around in front of the class as he explained.
+Han had begun walking around in front of the class as he explained.
 People were looking at each other whispering a little.
 It seemed he had stirred some excitement within most of the students.
 “Tonight, is a different story.
 I want to encourage you all to go this route.
-To find it within you to attempt to overcome your elemental weakness.”
+To find it within you to attempt to overcome your elemental weaknesses.”
 Han stopped in his tracks.
 He pointed towards Roy and then pointed towards Aeryn.
 “Roy!
 Aeryn!”
 Han called their names loudly.
-They both jumped at the shock of his voice calling upon them so boldly.
+They both jumped at the shock of his voice calling upon them.
 “You two will face each other.
 Whoever wins will decide the next person to face them.”

 “Are you serious!?”
-Aeryn shouted feeling outraged at the idea.
+Aeryn stood up and shouted.
 “You’ve only just explained the concept…” she added.

 “Are you scared?”
-Roy stood up from his seat, cracking his knuckles.
+Roy asked her.
+He also stood up from his seat and began cracking his knuckles.

 “What, no I-” Aeryn was interrupted.

 “Well you should be!
 Despite what, Instructor Han says, Fire always beats Air - no matter how strong the wind is!
-Just ask Brother Draco.”
-Roy said with an intense level of confidence and a smile on his face.
+Just ask Brother Draco!”
+Roy exclaimed as he stood tall and flexed his biceps, he grew a smirk.
 It seemed he was alluring to something in the past.
 He stepped up to the flat sparring area in front of Han’s desk where he previously fought Instructor Han.

 Aeryn gripped her fists tight, “Ughh!
 Fine!” she shouted.
-She had a very disgusted look on her face.
-She walked her way up towards the flat sparring area on the opposite end of Roy.
+She scowled and pressed her lips together as she walked her way up towards the flat sparring area on the opposite end of Roy.

 “Alright, you two will begin when I say.
 The goal of this sparring match is for you, Aeryn, to find a way to overcome Roy’s Fire.
 And for you, Roy, to be stronger than her Air.
 No killing.
 No torture.
-No severe, permanent damage to each other which means no weapons.
-Consequences follow your actions, if you do not follow these three rules.”
-Han said boldly yet calmly.
+No severe, permanent damage to each other which also means no weapons.
+Consequences follow your actions, if you do not follow these three rules!”
+Han declared.

 “All I need are these fists!”
 Roy punched his fists together and sparks of fire flew off of them.

 Aeryn took a deep breath in.
-Her belly expanded quite abnormally and then she let the air out.
-A big gust of wind quickly flew by blowing air past Han and directly towards Roy, as if to intimidate him in response.
+Her belly expanded into the shape of a watermelon and then she let the air out.
+A big gust of wind quickly flew by, blowing air past Han and directly towards Roy, as if to intimidate him in response.

 “Tch!”
-Roy gritted his teeth trying to brush off her attempt.
+Roy clenched his teeth trying to brush off her attempt.

 “Show her Roy!
-You can do this!” his two friends cheered him on.
+You can do this!” his two friends, Teku and Gen, cheered him on.

 “You can take him, Aeryn!
 You’ve seen him fight!” a young man in the back of the classroom yelled.
-He had pale skin and long black hair pulled back in a ponytail.
+He had pale skin and long wavy black hair pulled back in a ponytail.
 He had a few bangs on the front of his pointy face.
-He wore glasses and white and gray clothing that indicated he was an air bender.
+He wore glasses and white and gray clothing that indicated he was an Air Bender.
 “Don’t let some brute get to you!
-Out smart him, he only acts on a whim!” he shouted.
+Out smart him, he only acts on a whim!” he shouted to her.

 “Shut up!”
 Roy yelled at him.
 He seemed upset at this calling out.